Musical Theatre (BA | BFA)

 View course requirements:

-Columbia proudly features Mainstage, a series of productions directed by faculty members.
+Columbia proudly features the Mainstage series, a series of productions directed by faculty members and guest artists.
 Outside the Mainstage season, students write, direct, and stage their own work, which they refine in workshops with faculty, alumni, and peers.

 Where You'll Perform